Annual reports - frequently asked questions

 |General Procedural Questions||Who has to file?|

-A. Annual reports for fiscal assessment by the PUCO and Ohio Consumers' Counsel (OCC) are due each year on April 30th, or the following Monday if April 30th falls on a weekend.
+A. Annual reports for fiscal assessment by the PUCO and Ohio Consumers' Counsel (OCC) are due this year on May 31st, or the following Monday if May 31st falls on a weekend.
 At the beginning of each year, the Commission issues an entry in the first case for the new year (17-01-AU-RPT), that sets the due date.

 Q. How do I file a annual report for my company with the PUCO and/or OCC?

 A. The PUCO has developed an on-line system for you to submit your annual report for fiscal assessment to the PUCO and OCC, if applicable.
 For all reporting companies, other than bridge, railroad and water transportation companies, a copy of your report is automatically sent to the OCC by the system.

 Q. When will I get an invoice for the fiscal assessment?

 A. The PUCO and OCC (if applicable), will separately calculate your company's assessment amount and send an invoice to the fiscal contact you have identified in your report by October 1st.
 Payment of the invoice is due by November 1st.

 Q. When can I file my company's report for the 2016 calendar year?

 A. The system be available for you to submit your 2016 report when the Commission issues an entry in Case No. 17-01-AU-RPT in January 2017.
 The filer, docketing, and fiscal contacts listed in your company's prior annual report (or as updated in our records) will receive a notice via electronic mail when the system becomes available.
 To update your contact information, please send a message to the annual reports mailbox.

 Q. Do I have to use the on-line system or can I file a paper copy?